Sydnee510/les-build-ai/README.md

 #### How to Deploy:

-**1. Push your code to GitHub**
+**1. Push your latest code to GitHub**

-If you haven't already, create a repository on GitHub and push your project:
+Make sure all your changes are saved and pushed to your fork:

 ```bash
 cd les-build-ai